bassim-matar/jsonjsdb/jsonjsdb/README.md

 jsonjs.data['my_table_name'] =
 ```

-After that, generaly on the second line, is the the json data,
+Following this, typically on the second line, is the JSON data,
-always representing a simple table with columns and rows.
+which always represents a simple table structure with columns and rows.
-The data can be minified or not and currently work with two possible structures:
+The data can be minified or formatted and currently supports two possible structures:

 #### List of objects
-The more readable one.
+The more readable format:
 ```json
 [
   {